Higher Education Membership FAQ

 Higher Education Membership

-1. What are the levels of PATH International Higher Education Membership?
+1. What are the benefits and requirements of PATH International Higher Education Membership?

 2. When is my higher education membership due to renew?